kavia-common/career-navigator-platform-44326-44350/career-navigator/README.md

 ## Notes
 - The backend automatically sets up schema and seed data on first run; no manual migration step is required for the MVP.
-- The frontend template includes a Connectivity panel to simplify end-to-end verification during development.
+- The frontend includes a Connectivity panel to simplify end-to-end verification during development.